 For a traditional classical/flamenco guitar, the specs are appetizing.
 The Gypsy Kings Signature model is built for tone with its all-solid tonewoods.
 The mahogany neck is slightly thinner and narrower than traditional classical guitars for smooth playability.
 And the thinner body is comfortable for players of any style.

 The hand-inlaid wood rosette and premium gold tuners put your best foot forward in the cosmetic sense.
 You also have the Fishman Prefix ProBlend pickup system built right in.

 The GK Pro Negra has a traditional classical guitar design, with its solid European spruce top and Spanish-style fan bracing.
 Fan bracing is preferred for flamenco guitars over lattice bracing, allowing the guitar’s top to vibrate more freely.

 Because of its construction, this model will perhaps feel the most comfortable to even pure classical guitar players.
 It has so many standard classical features that it feels less of a crossover than most cutaways.
 Even the thinner neck can be gotten used to quickly considering it is only 1.96” as against a normal 2”.
 It plays and feels like a classical guitar.
-The extra body and volume afforded by the electronics will feel a good addition.
+The extra body and volume afforded by the electronics will feel like a good addition.

 On the other hand, acoustic players will get as close a taste of the real thing with the GK Negra as is practical while enjoying the cutaway design, full-bodied volume and the electronic amplification.